e-mejia/todo/README.md

 2. Todo.css
 3. Todoform.css

 The app also uses React hooks, useState, useEffect and useRef.

-The app uses a Universally Unique Identifier or UUID function to create unique IDs for mapping the list.
+The app uses a Universally Unique Identifier or UUID function to create unique IDs for mapping and keeping track of each task.